What is the HEAR?

 Why don't I have anything listed in Section 6.1?

-You did not participate in any of verified Cardiff Metropolitan Activities or have any Prizes, you can check the current list of Activities here.
+You did not participate in any of verified Cardiff Metropolitan Activities or have any Prizes.
 You can continue to participate in Activities to the final term study at Cardiff Metropolitan, and have that recognised on your HEAR.

 If you are currently taking part in any Activity that you think should be listed, please either speak to the person running the Activity or contact us at HEAR@cardiffmet.ac.uk.
 Activities are verified biannually and it is the responsibility of the Activity Owner to provide up-to-date lists of students associated with that Activity.